serhiyb/dietas-guide/index.md

 ### Pricing

 - $25 for the Dieta Kit
-- $70 for the 200 grams of the raw plant
+- $70 for the 200 grams of the raw Master Plant
-- $130 for the 1 pound of the raw plant
+- $130 for the 1 pound of the raw Master Plant

 ### Contact